-The MyID application server comprises middleware components that implement business object logic, interact with the various additional services (CA, authentication etc.) and abstracts the storage and retrieval of persistent data.
+The MyID application server comprises middleware components that implement business object logic, interact with the various additional services (CA, authentication, and so on) and abstracts the storage and retrieval of persistent data.
 This demands a connection to the database.

 Database connectivity is achieved using data link (UDL) files that communicate through DTC/RPC.
-As it is possible to split the main, audit and archive databases across three separate data sources, three data link files are created.
+As it is possible to split the main, audit, archive, and binary image databases across separate data sources, the following data link files are created.
 These may all point to the same database or different databases.
-The data link files are created in the SYSWOW64 directory of the Windows directory with the following names:
+In addition, a data link is created for the authentication database, which is always a separate database.
+The data link files are created in the system32 directory of the Windows directory with the following names:

-- <databasename>.udl

 - <databasename>audit.udl

 - <databasename>archive.udl

+- <databasename>auth.udl

+- <databasename>binary.udl